savka2017/rspec_steps/README.md

 You can use each method in spec several times whith different prefixes.

-Finally, you can write some turnip-acceptance test and use defined methods to build turnip-steps:
+Finally, you can write some turnip-acceptance test.
+ Use defined methods to build turnip-steps:

 `step 'I am logged as admin' do`
 `i_am_logged_as_admin`